-Muscle is made up of predominantly water at approximately 70%, protein makes up 20% and the remaining 10% is made up of fats, energy and other minerals etc. We have all been told that amino acids are the “building blocks” of protein, and that exercise helps build muscle so how does it work?
+Muscle is made up of predominantly water at approximately 70%.
+Protein makes up 20% and the remaining 10% of muscle tissue is made up of fats, energy and other minerals etc. We have all been told that amino acids are the “building blocks” of protein, and that exercise helps build muscle, so how does it work?
 Exercise upregulates signals or triggers that provide a message to create protein from amino acids.
 Those proteins are then used to build muscle.
 All horses do at least minimal exercise (walking around a stall or paddock) which will trigger amino acids to build protein and proteins to build muscle.
-But this will only build a bare minimum and will not gain your horse the show topline you desire.
+But this will only build a bare minimum and will not gain your horse the show quality topline you desire.

 It has been a common practice for many years to feed additional calories from fat supplements or grains to try and improve a horse’s topline condition.
 This is not very successful as these calories are either used for energy and exercise or they are stored as fat.
-Typical fat storage areas in horses are behind the shoulders, over the ribs and neck and around the tail head but not necessarily over the topline.
+Typical fat storage areas on a horse are behind the shoulders, over the ribs and neck and around the tail head, but not necessarily over the topline.
 A horse would have to be fed quite a lot of additional calories for fat to be laid down over the back.
 If we think of humans for example you wouldn’t eat multiple doughnuts with the end goal of developing muscles over your back and shoulders.
-This is one of the biggest misconceptions regarding a horse’s topline is that the topline is made up of fat; it is actually made mostly of muscle.
+One of the biggest misconceptions regarding a horse’s topline is that the topline is made up of fat; it is actually made mostly of muscle.
 Since the muscles along the withers, back, loin and croup make up the horse’s topline, losses in this area are actually atrophy of these muscles.